rozzzly/vscode-prompt-debug/README.md

 # VS Prompt Debug

-Extension that allows you quickly launch a vscode debug session.
+Extension that allows you quickly launch a vscode debug session for a file of your choosing.
 Offers two commands:
   - Debug Current File
   - Debug File